Tips for Tipping in Italy

 The Internet is an infinite source of information, and the more a certain piece of information is repeated, the more we consider it an absolute truth.
 However it’s almost impossible to know if we’re reading facts, or the opinion of the writer.
 An article can be written with errors (even in good faith), then other writers will read and repeat that concept.

 This being the internet means the concept will then multiply exponentially.
-Consequently I’d like to debunk some of the internet mistakes and myths on the subject.
+Consequently I’d like to debunk some of the internet myths on the subject.

-Here are the most common internet myths regarding tipping in Italy.
+Here are the most common internet mistakes regarding tipping in Italy.

 1. Waiters are well paid & receive holiday and sick pay.